Emma Light (MA, MBACP)

 Training, qualifications & experience

-I hold an Oxford, Cambridge and RSA Certificate in Counselling Skills and am trained in Couples Counselling, Clinical Skills, Anger Management, Sexuality and Childhood Sexual Abuse, Addiction, Eating Disorders and Pregnancy and Pregnancy Loss.
+I hold an Oxford, Cambridge and RSA Certificate in Counselling Skills and am trained to work with both individuals and couples in the areas of Anger Management, Addiction, Eating Disorders, Sexuality and Childhood Sexual Abuse; and Pregnancy and Pregnancy Loss.

 Areas of counselling I deal with